toddledev/documentation/docs/15-packages/03-creating-and-launching/index.md

 Launching a package makes it public and available to everyone.
 This action cannot be undone.
 :::

-The only way to remove a launched package is to delete it entirely.
+After launching, you can only remove a package by deleting the entire project.
+However, if a package is deleted, any projects that previously installed it will continue to function normally.

 # Updating a launched package
 Packages can be updated after launch: